 Choose a Cold Environment

-Making dry sieve in the cold not only makes your weed less sticky and easier to work with, but it also likely to increase your overall yield.
+Making dry sieve in the cold not only makes your weed less sticky and easier to work with but is also likely to increase your overall yield.
 Cold temperatures make trichomes more brittle, meaning that they break away from the plant material much more easily.

 Know Your Microns

 The best quality dry sieve hash usually comes from screens between 120 and 70 microns.
 This grade of hash will be relatively pure but retain a high proportion of trichome heads.
-Once your sifting screen gets much finer than this, a lot of the larger trichome heads will be lost.
+Once your sifting screen gets much finer than this, you will lose many larger trichome heads.

 How to Store Dry Sieve